-The benefits and costs of the standards in this rule can also be expressed in terms of annualized values over the analysis period.
-The annualized monetary values are the sum of: (1) The annualized national economic value (expressed in 2009\$) of the benefits from operating products that meet the standards (consisting primarily of operating cost savings from using less energy, minus increases in equipment purchase costs, which is another way of representing consumer NPV); and (2) the monetary value of the benefits of emission reductions, including CO2 emission reductions.

-The value of the CO2 reductions, otherwise known as the Social Cost of Carbon (SCC), is calculated using a range of values per metric ton of CO2 developed by a recent Federal interagency process.
+The benefits and costs of today's standards can also be expressed in terms of annualized values over the analysis period.
+The annualized monetary values are the sum of: (1) the annualized national economic value (expressed in 2009\$) of the benefits from operating products that meet the standards (consisting primarily of operating cost savings from using less energy, minus increases in equipment purchase costs, which is another way of representing consumer NPV); and (2) the monetary value of the benefits of emission reductions, including CO2 emission reductions.100 The value of the CO2 reductions, otherwise known as the Social Cost of Carbon (SCC), is calculated using a range of values per metric ton of CO2 developed by a recent Federal interagency process.
 The monetary costs and benefits of cumulative emissions reductions are reported in 2009\$ to permit comparisons with the other costs and benefits in the same dollar units.

-Although combining the values of operating savings and CO2 reductions provides a useful perspective, two issues should be considered.
-First, the national operating savings are domestic U.S. consumer monetary savings that occur as a result of market transactions, while the value of $CO_2$ reductions is based on a global value.
-Second, the assessments of operating cost savings and CO2 savings are performed with different methods that use quite different time frames for analysis.
-The national operating cost savings is measured for the lifetime of products shipped in 2013-2045 for furnaces and 2015-2045 for central air conditioners and heat pumps.
-The SCC values, on the other hand, reflect the present value of future climate-related impacts resulting from the emission of one metric ton of annualized values.
-First, DOE calculated a present value in 2011, the year used for discounting the NPV of total consumer costs and savings, for the time-series of costs and benefits using discount rates of three and seven percent for all costs and benefits except for the value of CO2 reductions.
+100 DOE used a two-step calculation process to convert the time-series of costs and benefits into annualized values.
+First, DOE calculated a present value in 2011, the year used for discounting the NPV of total consumer costs and savings, for the time-series of costs and benefits using discount rates of three and seven percent for all costs and benefits except for the value of CO_2 reductions.
 For the latter, DOE used a range of discount rates, as shown in Table I.3.
-From the present value, DOE then calculated the fixed annual payment over a 32year period, starting in 2011, that yields the same present value.
+From the present value, DOE then calculated the fixed annual payment over a 32-year period, starting in 2011 that yields the same present value.
 The fixed annual payment is the annualized value.
 Although DOE calculated annualized values, this does not imply that the time-series of cost and benefits from which the annualized values were determined would be a steady stream of payments.